 Karl Barth (1886-1968) was the most important Swiss theologian of the twentieth century, with an influence far beyond Switzerland.
-He numbers among Thomas Aquinas, Jean Calvin, and Friedrich Schleiermacher as one of the greatest thinkers of Christendom.
-He gave new impulses to Protestant theology during a critical phase, reshaping it fundamentally toward a systematic theology that had to cope with the grim realities of the 20th century.
+He is considered alongside Thomas Aquinas, Jean Calvin, and Friedrich Schleiermacher to be one of the greatest thinkers within the history of the Christian tradition.
+Barth gave new impulses to Protestant theology during a critical phase, reshaping it fundamentally toward a systematic theology that had to cope with the grim realities of the 20th century.
 As the principal author of “The Barmen Declaration,” he was the intellectual leader of the German Confessing Church, the Protestant group that resisted the Third Reich.
-Barth’s writings have been translated into nearly every European language, as well as Russian, Japanese, Chinese, Korean and more.
+Barth’s writings have been translated into nearly every European language, as well as Russian, Japanese, Chinese, Korean, and more.

 Years in Germany and Second World War

-In Safenwil Karl Barth was pastor of a small country parish of blue-collar workers and was advocating for their education and social rights.
-During this time Barth wrote the first version of his commentary The Epistle to the Romans, his commentary on the Apostle Paul’s Epistle to the Romans, which became a cornerstone of his life work.
-As a consequence of the international attention aroused by his commentary, Barth was appointed a professor at the University of Goettingen, Germany, in 1921, despite his lack of a doctorate degree.
+In Safenwil, Karl Barth was pastor of a small country parish of blue-collar workers and was advocating for their education and social rights.
+During this time, Barth wrote the first version of his commentary The Epistle to the Romans, his commentary on the Apostle Paul’s Epistle to the Romans, which became a cornerstone of his life’s work.
+As a consequence of the international attention aroused by his commentary, Barth was appointed a professor at the University of Göttingen, Germany, in 1921, despite his lack of a doctorate degree.

-From 1925-1930 Barth worked as a Professor of Dogmatics and New Testament Exegesis in Muenster and from 1930-1935 as a Professor of Systematic Theology in Bonn.
-In Bonn he began his work on the Church Dogmatics, his major work, which he left unfinished despite its more than 9,300 pages and thirteen total volumes.
+From 1925-1930, Barth worked as a Professor of Dogmatics and New Testament Exegesis in Münster and from 1930-1935 as a Professor of Systematic Theology in Bonn.
+In Bonn, he began his work on the Church Dogmatics, his magnum opus, which he left unfinished despite its more than 9,300 pages and thirteen total volumes.